Back to Blog

 The 2-Second Layout Shift: Why Georgian Fonts are a Performance Nightmare

 In the competitive landscape of web performance Georgia, first impressions are dictated by how your text renders.
-We've all seen it: you open a site on a smartphone in a Tbilisi cafe, the text appears in a generic sans-serif, and then—*bam*—two seconds later, the Georgian Mkhedruli font kicks in, pushing content down and ruining the user experience.
+We've all seen it: you open a site on a smartphone in a Georgia cafe, the text appears in a generic sans-serif, and then—*bam*—two seconds later, the Georgian Mkhedruli font kicks in, pushing content down and ruining the user experience.
 This is Cumulative Layout Shift (CLS), a silent killer for both Google rankings and conversion rates.

 For Georgian businesses, where the unique script requires specific external fonts not built into every OS, this "font flicker" is more than an annoyance; it’s technical debt.
 In 2026, Core Web Vitals are the primary lens through which Google judges your site.
 If your site "jumps" during load, you are being penalized, regardless of your content quality.